20 Healthy Meals You Can Make in 20 Minutes

-A little bit of Sunday meal prep goes a long way in this one-dish Mediterranean pasta recipe.
+A little bit of Sunday meal prep goes a long way in this one-dish Mediterranean-inspired pasta recipe.
 The pasta is cooked ahead of time and stored in the fridge to use for meals all week, but any leftover cooked pasta you have on hand will do.
 Chicken sausage with feta is especially good in this recipe.

 Philly Cheese Steak Sloppy Joes

 Two of our favorite comfort-food sandwiches join forces in these family-friendly dinner sandwiches.
 We found that softer buns make this easier to eat, and it's all the better when wrapped takeout-style in a sheet of foil.